 Peter yelled, “Holy FUCKGOBBLE!” as a rain of arachnids jumped off the tendril and landed with grotesque thumps on the Bite Mobile’s windshield.
 Each one was the size of a grapefruit, and mother of shitballs—their eyes were visible.
-They had mouths on their bellies that looked like puckered assholes surrounded by fangs.
+The mouths on their bellies looked like puckered assholes surrounded by fangs.

-The spiders tapped at the glass with taloned forelegs, squealing and hissing.
-As the car spun into a quick 360, Bitefighter faced the windshield and raised his right hand.
-He mimed guns with his hands and approximated pistol-fire.
+Bitefighter faced the windshield, mimed guns with his hands, and approximated pistol-fire.
 Each time he fired a “shot,” a glowing blue outline materialized on the windshield and solidified into a six-inch humanoid: a robo-cowboy or a mecha-samurai.
 As the nose of the car crashed through Dissona’s fog-body and out into the parking lot, Bitefighter’s army of tiny warriors began slicing and shooting with light-limned techno-katanas and laser-blasting six-shooters.
 Short, guttural cries rang from the samurai, while the cowboys shouted old-fashioned epithets like “Come and get some, ya dirty varmints!” in their miniaturized voices.
 The spiders responded with gnashing snarls and spine-chilling shrieks.

 “Fuck fuck FUCK!”
-Peter chanted, gripping the dashboard as the car took a hard right into the mostly empty lot.
-From the corner of his eye, he saw one of Dissona’s tentacles snake out from the trash hangar and arrow toward them.
-The Bite Mobile jerked the other way, the three of them hurtled to the side, stopped short by their sci-fi seatbelts.
+Peter chanted, squeezing the ceiling grip as the car took a hard right into the mostly empty lot.
+One of Dissona’s tentacles snaked out from the trash hangar and arrowed toward them.
+The Bite Mobile jerked the other way and the three of them hurtled sideways, stopped short by their sci-fi seatbelts.
 The tentacle smashed into the road, sending a spout of concrete flying skyward.
 Broken debris descended on the car, rattling down in nerve-jarring clacks.

 The Bite Mobile swerved out onto the main road leading away from ANOS.
 “We good?”
-Peter turned around in his seat.
+Peter turned in his seat.
 “Shit!”
-He swiveled around—he was supposed to be steering—when Eun laid a hand on his shoulder.
+He swiveled back around—he was supposed to be steering, after all—when Eun laid a hand on his shoulder.

 “We’re good.
 Look.”
 She nodded at the wheel.
-It was moving all by itself.
+It was moving on its own.

 “Oh fuck,” he breathed, his eyes drooping in relief.
-He covered his heart with his right hand, feeling its thunderous beat in his palm, his chest, his ears.
+He covered his heart with his right hand, feeling its thunderous beat against his palm.
 “Oh fuck fuck fuck.”

 “The Timekeeper!”
 Peter swung back around.
 “We have to help him!
 We have to—”

-“He just sacrificed himself so we could get away!”
+“He just sacrificed himself so we could escape!”
 Eun snapped.

 “We’re not strong enough.
 Not yet.”
 Kora laid a calming hand on Peter’s arm.
 “Don’t worry—we’ll get our chance.”